fpereiro/backendlore/readme.md

 ## Development cycle

-First, I write the server routes.
+First, I write the server routes along with their documentation.

 Then, I write the tests.